Friday, 22 April 2022

 Special Note to any family members: If you have memories to add, photos or information to share, can I graciously ask that you do so.
 Please use the comments box below or email me.
 It may prove to be invaluable to the story and provide future generations with something to truly treasure.

 Sheelagh?
 Sheedagh?
 Sheedy?
 McNamara ...
-How Do You Spell That?
+It's A Brick Wall!

-Brick walls on my family tree primarily involve my Irish ancestors and extended family born before 1800.
+Brick walls pop up on my family tree when researching Irish-born ancestors born before 1800.
 Irish civil and parish records can take you back to the second quarter of the 19th century, but before that there are very few records still in existence.

 Civil registrations of births, marriages and deaths did not begin in Ireland until 1864.
 Prior to that, there were Church records in the form of registers of baptisms, marriages and burials, but you need to know the relevant parish for your ancestors before attempting to access these records.
 Even then, not all these registers survived and there can be large gaps in many of the parish registers that did survive.

 If you're lucky, you might have oral history that's been passed down through the generations, but I've found that even that is not always based in fact.
-Lucky or not, researching ancestors and their families living in Ireland before the 19th century can be a hit-and-miss affair.
+Researching ancestors and their families living in Ireland before the 19th century is such a hit-and-miss affair.

 One of the brick walls on my paternal side is the parentage of my 3x great grandmother, Margaret McNamara.
 The only clues I've been able to use during my research are the names recorded on Margaret's assisted immigrant record when she emigrated here to Australia in 1840 with her husband James Hickey and seven children.